eth-cscs/spack-batteries-included/README.md

 - Gentoo
 - Windows Subsystem for Linux 2 with any of the above distro's.

-The system dependencies are glibc 2.17 and above and FUSE 2.
-If your system supports rootless containers it likely has FUSE installed already!
-We can't statically link libfuse because it [calls a setuid executable with a hard-coded path](https://github.com/libfuse/libfuse/blob/f4eaff6af0be41f48368213bd72161c2c092a50f/lib/mount.c#L117-L121).
+The system dependencies are glibc 2.17 and above and optionally the fusermount executable.
+If your system supports rootless containers it likely has fusermount installed already!

-Note: libfuse3 is supported too, but I have to polish the build script a bit.

-TODO: The [AppRun](bootstrap-spack/AppRun) file should be replaced with a static executable, as it currently adds a dependency on `sh` and `readlink`.

 ## Differences from AppImage runtime
 - it uses `zstd` for good compression;